Georges034302/scb-akkodis-course/session7/aws_azure/aws-azure-migrate.md

 If it doesn’t exist yet, create it through the **Discover** flow:

 1. In the Azure Portal, go to:
    **Azure Migrate → Migration and modernization → Discover**.
 2. **Scenario** → *Physical or other (AWS, GCP, Xen, etc.)*.
 3. **Target region** → select your `$TGT_LOCATION`, then tick the confirmation box.
 4. Click **Create resources**.
    - This bootstraps the Recovery Services vault (ASR) and links it to your migration project.
 5. Verify the vault:
    - Portal → **Recovery Services vaults** → open the new vault.
-   - Navigate to **Site Recovery Infrastructure → Configuration servers**.
+   - Navigate to **Site Recovery infrastructure → ASR replication appliances**.
    - Your registered appliance should appear here.
    - If not, re-register the appliance with a fresh Project Key from **Discover**.

 ### B. Start Replication

 1. In the **Azure Portal**, open your project:
    **Azure Migrate → Migration and modernization → aws-migrate-target**.
 2. At the top of the blade, click **Replicate**.
 3. In the wizard, answer the initial questions:
    - **What do you want to migrate?** → **Servers or virtual machines (VM)**
    - **Where do you want to migrate to?** → **Azure VM**
    - **Are your machines virtualized?** → **Physical or other (AWS, GCP, Xen, etc.)**
    - **On-premises appliance** → Select your registered Azure Migrate **appliance**
      > ⚠️ *If the dropdown is empty, it means the appliance is not registered or the vault sync hasn’t completed.
 Go back to Step 5 and re-register the appliance with a fresh Project Key, then wait 15–30 minutes.*

 ### C. Target Settings
 - **Subscription** → your target subscription.